s72sue/Map-Induction/README.md

 # Map-Induction

 Humans are expert explorers.
-Understanding computational cognitive mechanisms that support this efficiency can advance the study of the human mind, and enable more efficient exploration algorithms.
+Understanding the computational cognitive mechanisms that support this efficiency can advance the study of the human mind and enable more efficient exploration algorithms.
-Using a new behavioral Map Induction Task, we show that humans' exploration of new environments can be modeled as program induction -- humans  infer the structure of the unobserved spaces, based on priors over the distribution of observed spaces, and use this inference to optimize exploration.
-We show that this program induction process can be modeled computationally and quantitatively by a  Hierarchical Bayesian framework to improve exploration performance in AI.
-We show that a modeling framework that learns inductive priors about spatial structures can outperform state of the art approximate Partially Observable Markov Decision Process planners, when applied to a realistic spatial navigation domain.
+We hypothesize that humans explore new environments efficiently by inferring the structure of unobserved spaces using spatial information collected from previously explored spaces.
+This cognitive process can be modeled computationally using program induction in a Hierarchical Bayesian framework that explicitly reasons about uncertainty with strong spatial priors.
+Using a new behavioral Map Induction Task, we demonstrate that this computational framework explains human exploration behavior better than non-inductive models and outperforms state-of-the-art planning algorithms when applied to a realistic spatial navigation domain.

 ## Unity Web GL builds
 The compiled WebGL builds for both `Experiment1` and `Experiment2` are provided in their respective folders.
 The builds can be hosted using any web hosting service (e.g., simmer.io) in order to re-run the experiments and reproduce experimental results.
 The Unity source code used to generate these builds is available on request.
 Links to the WebUnity experiments are given below: <br>